luigiinred/HomeDisplay/README.md

 - **Contact Form** - Integrated form handling with multiple backend options
 - **GitHub Pages Ready** - Configured for easy deployment

-## 📱 About Home Display
+## 📱 About Aerial Picture Frame

-Home Display transforms your iPad into a beautiful smart home control center.
-Manage all your smart devices from one elegant, always-on interface.
+Aerial Picture Frame combines the beauty of a digital picture frame with the intelligence of a smart home dashboard.
+Display your favorite memories while staying organized with your calendar, weather, and essential information.

 ## 🛠️ Tech Stack